resbaz/nectar-cloud-lessons/Planning/lesson_III.md

 * A web browser
 * Ssh/scp support in a command line shell on the students desktop.
 * Some disk space.
+* If on windows, the ability to install Cygwin